LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-Ennea may be attained by one who takes complete ownership of their misery.
+To attain Ennea, take complete ownership of your misery, which is the root of your distorted perception of reality.